 ⁵ A postcard from the kiosque (facing the bus stop on the main square).

-I had forgotten my notebooks in my previous host’s house.
-I could either walk along the highway or go through the valley.
-An overcast night, but the highway is bland and forlorn (strange things happen along the midnight highways in the province) — I chose the valley.
+I had forgotten my notebook in my previous host’s house.
+I could either walk along the highway or go through the Valley.
+I chose the Valley.

-I enter the dirt path — I am not used to such silence and to the darkness: strange figures lurk in every stone and observe.
+I enter the dirt path.
+I am not used to such silence, such darkness: strange figures lurk in every stone, observing.
 I must sing to myself to sense company in the silence; the surroundings turns the song into a hum, which in turn transforms into unsteady breathing.
 Those crooked cliffs behind the bends —

-The clouds part, suddenly: it is light, full of sound.
+The clouds part, suddenly: it is light, sound.
 The neon moon shines through the rocks, their gaze calmed.
 My footsteps continue, suddenly nimbler.
 The road zig-zags finally upwards (no sign of wild dog packs), up to my previous host’s village.

 Knock.
 Just once.

 Maybe one more time.
 Knock.

-The house is being renovated; the workers were to sleep on the piled mattresses where I had stayed the previous nights.
-Owner and workers were drinking tea in the living room.
-I joined them.
+The house is being renovated; the workers will sleep on the piled mattresses where I had stayed the previous nights.
+Owner and workers are drinking tea in the living room.

-We didn’t have much to say to each other.
-We drank tea, in peace and with little other expectation.
+We don’t have much to say to each other.
+We drink tea, in peace and with little other expectation.

 Pigeon valley used to be inhabited by men living in a very close relationship to pigeons.
 In those days, the majority of men could fly.
 The habit slowly died out.
-Today, wings appeared only rarely on the newborns' backs.
+Today, wings appear only rarely on the newborns' backs.

-I left the house and turned back towards the valley.
+I leave the house and turn back towards the Valley.